raganwald/raganwald.github.com/_posts/2016-11-12-engineering-for-lean-product-development.md

 *Like This*

 ---

-Whereas, the **Like This** way to develop software consists of building an approximation of what we plan to build, then successively refining and adding value to it with each iteration.
-Much is intentionally "disposable" along the way.

 Unlike the *Not Like This* way, at each step the *Like This* way delivers *realized* value.
 Each "iteration" is potentially shippable, potentially lovable, and can be usefully critiqued.